 Transparency reports

-In view of additional risks relating to their activities, their size, and impact and of their additional obligations under this Regulation, further transparency requirements apply to VLOPs and VLOSEs.
+In view of additional risks relating to their activities, their size, and impact and of their additional obligations under this Regulation, further transparency requirements apply to very large online platforms (VLOPs) and search engines (VLOSEs).
 In particular, VLOPs and VLOSEs must publish their transparency reports at least every six months.
 The reports must also include information on their content moderation teams, including their qualifications and linguistic expertise.

 VLOPs and VLOSEs have to publish their first reports including the additional transparency requirements at the latest six months after their designation.